Sambo's Grave: History

 It has also been suggested that Sambo may have died from a disease to which he had no natural immunity, contracted from contact with Europeans.
 He was buried in unconsecrated ground (as he was not a Christian) on the weatherbeaten shoreline of Morecambe Bay.

 Plaque

-With the opening of Glasson Dock in 1787, trade ships deserted Sunderland Point and it became a sea-bathing place and holiday venue.
+With the opening of Glasson Dock in 1787, trade ships deserted Sunderland and it became a sea-bathing place and holiday venue.
 Sixty years after the burial, a retired headmaster of Lancaster boys' grammar school, James Watson, heard the story and raised money from summer visitors to the area for a memorial, to be placed on the unmarked grave.
 Watson, who was the brother of the prominent Lancaster slave trader, William Watson, also wrote the epitaph that now marks the grave (note the use of ſ, the long s character, and the eccentric and inconsistent spelling typical of the time):